 The EVK will leverage the Murata 1MW, which is a certified module based on the 43455.
-As sgup alluded to, chip down un-certified designs are typically not supported within the broad market due to complexity.
+As saching_06 alluded to, chip down un-certified designs are typically not supported within the broad market due to complexity.

 Thanks.
 Our applications requires the use of an external antenna which sadly rules out most modules.
 I will contact the local sales team.
 Thanks

 Thanks - will contact Murata also.

 Laird has the Sterling LWB5 which supports .ac and external antenna options, pre-certified (CYW43353 based).